 Consumption Subcultures

-A consumption subculture is a distinctive subgroup of society that self-selects on the basis of a shared commitment to a particular product class, brand, or consumption activity.
-These groups have 1) an identiﬁable, hierarchical social structure, 2) a set of shared beliefs or values, and 3) unique jargon, rituals, and modes of symbolic expres- sion.
+A consumption subculture is a distinctive subgroup of society that self-selects based on a shared commitment to a particular product class, brand, or consumption activity.
+These groups have 1) an identiﬁable, hierarchical social structure, 2) a set of shared beliefs or values, and 3) unique jargon, rituals, and modes of symbolic expression.
 Examples of these subculture groups are hip-hop, gardening, skydiving, golﬁng, and other sporting and hobby groups.
-Consumption need not be shared physically but they share jargons, rituals, and other symbolic expressions that make it possible to sustain a group identity.
-For example, a consumption subculture surrounding golf does not require the consumers play together; they share their enthusiasm through their similar or at times uniform style of clothing, afﬁrming their unique identity through symbolic consumption.
+Consumption need not be shared physically but they share jargon, rituals, and other symbolic expressions that make it possible to sustain a group identity.
+For example, a consumption subculture surrounding golf does not require the consumers to play together; they share their enthusiasm through their similar or, at times, uniform style of clothing, afﬁrming their unique identity through symbolic consumption.

 Groups and Families

-Apart from being inﬂuenced by culture and sub-culture, consumers are inﬂuenced by groups.
+Apart from being inﬂuenced by culture and subculture, consumers are inﬂuenced by groups.
 A group is deﬁned as two or more individuals who share a set of norms, values, or beliefs and have certain implicitly or explicitly deﬁned relationships to one another such that their behaviors are interdependent.
-A reference group is a group whose pre- sumed perspectives or values are used by an individual as the basis for his or her cur- rent behavior.
+A reference group is a group whose presumed perspectives or values are used by an individual as the basis for his or her current behavior.
 A dissociative reference group refers to a group one wishes to avoid becoming a member of whereas an aspirational reference group refers to a group that one does not belong to but wishes to become a member of.
-There are primary and sec- ondary reference groups: primary reference groups are usually small and involve close and enduring relationships while secondary reference groups are usually based on interests and activities and relationships are more temporary.
-Some groups are formal and some are informal.
+There are primary and secondary reference groups: primary reference groups are usually small and involve close and enduring relationships while secondary reference groups are usually based on interests and activities and the relationships are more temporary.
+Some groups are formal, and some are informal.

-Although most consumers purchase products on their own, they often rely on the opin- ions, recommendations, advice, and experiences of others such as their family mem- bers, friends, colleagues, and fellow consumers.
+Although most consumers purchase products on their own, they often rely on the opinions, recommendations, advice, and experiences of others such as their family members, friends, colleagues, and fellow consumers.
 The advent of Internet technologies,

 Group